brunorrboaretto/Laser_Spike_Timing_Analysis_Repository/README.md

 - ANN comprises two dense layers: the first layer with 64 neurons utilizing the <code>ReLU</code> activation function, and the second layer with a single neuron serving as the output layer.
 Following this, the model is compiled using the <code>RMSprop</code> optimizer, with mean squared error (MSE) as the loss function and mean absolute error (MAE) as the evaluation metric;
 - Upon completion of the training stage, the ANN is capable of estimating the $\alpha$ value of an external signal solely based on the ordinal probabilities information;
 - The final ANN and its parameters are saved in the <code>model.keras</code> file, which can be loaded for use with different data.</br>

-*We have to mention that, as we have shown in https://doi.org/10.1038/s41598-021-95231-z, the $\alpha$ value of a colored noise (and stochastic process in general) carries information about the temporal correlations of the signal.
-In the case of deterministic signals, $\alpha$ carries useful information that can be used, for example, to distinguish between noise and chaos.
-In addition, we do not argue that the ISIs have an $\alpha$ coefficient that can be interpreted in terms of (or be consistent with) the slope of the power spectrum.
-We argue that the $\alpha$ value returned by the ML algorithm carries information about the ISI sequence, which in turn, encodes information about the input signal applied to the laser current.*
+*We have to mention that, as we have shown in https://doi.org/10.1038/s41598-021-95231-z, the* $\alpha$ *value of a colored noise (and stochastic process in general) carries information about the temporal correlations of the signal.
+In the case of deterministic signals,* $\alpha$ *carries useful information that can be used, for example, to distinguish between noise and chaos.
+In addition, we do not argue that the ISIs have an* $\alpha$ *coefficient that can be interpreted in terms of (or be consistent with) the slope of the power spectrum.
+We argue that the* $\alpha$ *value returned by the ML algorithm carries information about the ISI sequence, which in turn, encodes information about the input signal applied to the laser current.*

 This step also can be skipped if you want to download the ANN <code>model.keras</code> directly from this repository.

 ## Data Analysis and Figures
-The code <code>data_analysis_figure_4.py</code> is divided into X steps:
+The code <code>data_analysis_figure_4.py</code> is divided into 3 steps:
 1. The code loads the ANN <code>model.keras</code> generated in the previous step.
 2. The code reads the entire dataset (comprising 70 frequency values for 5 distinct current values) and estimates the $\alpha$ value for each.
-3. If everything runs smoothly, a figure named <code>figu_4.png</code>, analogous to Figure 4 in the manuscript, is generated.
+3. If everything runs smoothly, a figure named <code>fig_4.png</code>, analogous to Figure 4 in the manuscript, is generated.
 This figure displays the $\alpha$ and $H$ (permutation entropy) values of the dataset, summarizing the results of the article.

 ### Citation